Hiding Access-pattern is Not Enough! Veil: A Storage and Communication Efficient Volume-Hiding Algorithm: Introduction

 { These cryptographic techniques suffer from information leakages via access patterns and volumes (or, output-size).
 Access patterns refer to the identity of the returned records.
 Volumes refer to the number of records returned to answer queries.
 The impact of access pattern leakage has been extensively discussed in literature~\cite{Islam2012AccessPD,Kellaris2016GenericAO,Garg2016TWORAMEO,Chen2018DifferentiallyPA}.
 Oblivious Random Access Memory (ORAM)~\cite{goldreich1987ORAM,goldreich1996software,ostrovsky1990efficient} and its improved version, known as Path-ORAM~\cite{stefanov2018path} are well-known tools to hide access patterns.
 However, both ORAM and Path-ORAM do not hide volume.
 Furthermore, they suffer from two problems: (\textit{i}) query inefficiency, it requires fetching poly-logarithmic amount of data for a query, and (\textit{ii}) limited throughput and limited support for concurrent users due to the underlying tree structure, which can support 0.055MB/s throughput (see Table 1 of~\cite{chakraborti2017sqoram}) and 30 concurrent clients~\cite{chakraborti2018concuroram}, while existing DBMS, such as MySQL, offers high throughput and support for concurrent users.
 In contrast, volume-hiding techniques have not been given much attention, until recently.
-The seminal work by Kellaris et. al.~\cite{kellaris2016generic} and subsequent work~\cite{yao2020sok,lacharite2018improved,gui2019encrypted,Popa2020,durak2016else} have shown that systems that hide access patterns can still be vulnerable to attacks that allow an adversary to reconstruct the database counts. \textit{e}.\textit{g}., if an adversary has prior knowledge about the number of records corresponding to a query, it can potentially deduce/narrow down the query by observing the number of records in the answer set.}
+The seminal work by Kellaris et. al.~\cite{kellaris2016generic} and subsequent work~\cite{yao2020sok,lacharite2018improved,gui2019encrypted,Popa2020,durak2016else} have shown that systems that hide access patterns can still be vulnerable to attacks that allow an adversary to reconstruct the database counts, \textit{e}.\textit{g}., if an adversary has prior knowledge about the number of records corresponding to a query, it can potentially deduce/narrow down the query by observing the number of records in the answer set.}

 Volume hiding can be achieved by ensuring that the number of records returned is always equal, irrespective of the query being asked.
 Such records must include all the matching records, though they may also return additional records that are then filtered out by the querier.
 In the context of keyword queries (\textit{e}.\textit{g}., as in key-value stores), this necessitates that the cloud returns at least the number of results that is greater than or equal to the number of key-value pairs corresponding to any key, \textit{i}.\textit{e}., the maximum key size, denoted by $L_{\mathit{max}}$.
 Clearly, a technique returning less than $L_{\mathit{max}}$ records will reveal to the adversary that the corresponding query is not for the key corresponding to the $L_{\mathit{max}}$ values. { A trivial solution to prevent volume leakage is to use Path-ORAM~\cite{stefanov2018path}.
 However, Path-ORAM will incur a huge communication cost of $O(L_{max}\times \log^2 |\mathcal{D}|)$, where $|\mathcal{D}|$ is the total number of key-value pairs (as discussed in \S1.1 of~\cite{kamaraVLH}). }